Knowledge Base

 4. Configure webhook request.

-This is where the actual magic happens; you will have to define how the connection will interact with the RESTful API of the external system.
+This is where you will have to define how the connection will interact with the RESTful API of the external system.
 You will have to look up the exact technical details in the API documentation of your external system of choice.
-We have provided some examples to help you get started.
+You can visit the Webhook Connection code examples article to help you get started.

 RESTful APIs by definition work based on web requests.
 So we have to specify the exact details of the web request that has to be sent: